Concerto for Percussion and Wind Ensemble (Husa)

 B-flat Bass Clarinet

-B-flat Contrabass Clarinet (optional, doubles Bass Saxophone)
+B-flat Contrabass Clarinet (optional, doubling Bass Saxophone)

 E-flat Alto Saxophone I-II